-Montenegro is threatened by exclusion from EU electricity system because of KAP6.
-May 2013. / SEE Energy News
+Montenegro is threatened by exclusion from EU electricity system because of KAP, SEE Energy News

 Montenegrin electricity transmission system got warning that exception is possible as Serbia file complaint to Montenegrin TSO company.

 The problem is that Aluminum Combine Podgorica which is consuming electricity illegally since 22 February.
 It was appealed from Serbia that this problem needs to be solved so the system can go back into balance as soon as possible.